shtroizel/completable/README.md

 # completable
-completable offers the matchmaker dictionary as a terminal application<br/>
+completable provides the matchmaker dictionary as a terminal application<br/>

 for information about matchmaker see https://github.com/shtroizel/matchmaker
 ## clone and initialize